 I want to share my knowledge to empower others to heal themselves.
 I want to make difference in people’s lives where they can take charge of their own health and vitality through common-sense tools of nourishment, self-care and self-love.

-I became a Nutritional Therapy Practitioner to help women who feel exhausted, inflamed and brain-fogged to make better nutritional and lifestyle choices so they can reduce their pain, eliminate fatigue, and start enjoying their lives to the full.
+I became a Functional Nutritional Therapy Practitioner to help women who feel exhausted, inflamed and brain-fogged to make better nutritional and lifestyle choices so they can reduce their pain, eliminate fatigue, and start enjoying their lives to the full.